 The origin of DeWalt tools can be a little confusing.
 In some regards, the DeWalt brand has two origin stories.
 That’s why DeWalt started in 1923 but you might not remember seeing it much until the early 1990s.
 DeWalt is a good example of clever marketing.

 DeWalt invented the radial arm saw in 1923.
 The company changed hands in 1949 and again in 1960, when Black and Decker bought it.
 Black and Decker divested the product in 1989 but didn’t sell the DeWalt name, which remained dormant.
-In 1992, Black and Decker turned around its struggling professional tool line by re-branding it DeWalt.
+In 1992, Black and Decker turned around its struggling professional tool line by re-branding it DeWalt, which means that today DeWalt tools are made by Stanley Black and Decker.

 Who makes DeWalt power tools?

 Quick: Who makes DeWalt power tools?
 I bet you didn’t guess Stanley Black and Decker.
 That’s by design.
-DeWalt started out as the old Black and Decker Professional line, but the parent company doesn’t want you to associate the two lines.
+The origin of the DeWalt tools you know today is the old Black and Decker Professional line, but the parent company doesn’t want you to associate the two lines.
+They want you to associate DeWalt tools of today with the origin of DeWalt tools.
+Here’s why.

 In the early 1990s, Black and Decker looked into why their Black and Decker Professional line was struggling.
 The results of that study became a popular case study for MBAs.